Instructions and Forms for Completing the Application

 Applications should be submitted by the deadline stated in the RFA to firstname.lastname@example.org.
 File size limit is 20 MB.
 Please notify our science administrative assistant, in a separate email that your application was submitted.
 Please refer to the RFA for deadlines and other specifics. ** Scroll down for preliminary and full application forms. **

 Applicants should submit a brief Preliminary Application that provides the following information: title, scientific rationale, a brief description of the study aims, design and methods, statistical methods, and anticipated results.
-An estimated total budget and study duration (up to 2.5 years) should be provided (no budget details are needed at this stage).
+An estimated total budget and study duration (up to 3 years for RFA 17-3) should be provided (no budget details are needed at this stage).
 In addition, brief biosketches (maximum 2 pages per person) of the principal investigator and key co-investigator(s) should be provided.

 Investigators should use the Preliminary Application Form to submit the preliminary application.
 The preliminary application must be no more than 4 pages in length (using 11-point font size and 1-inch margins, single-spaced; including the cover page, but excluding references and biosketches); longer applications will be rejected.
 For the CVs, applicants can use HEI form F-8 or another format, as long as each biosketch is no longer than 2 pages.
 The application forms should be turned into a combined PDF with appropriate bookmarks before submitting.